 Re-upholstery is too expensive.

-So, I decided that Painted Velvet Chairs was the answer.
+So, I decided that Painted Velvet Chairs were the answer.

-I have read a number of blog posts on Painting Velvet Chairs.
+I have read a number of blog posts on Painted Velvet Chairs.
 Many of them were very involved and complicated.

 The fabric had to be wet first.